pypa/packaging.python.org/source/guides/index-mirrors-and-caches.rst

    original index.

-3. private package index with fall-through to public package indexes (for example, to mitigate dependency confusion attacks).
+3. private package index with fall-through to public package indexes (for example, to mitigate dependency confusion attacks), also known as a proxy.

 Caching with pip